What You Should Know

 Weakly parasitic and then saprobic, on twigs of Beech and occasionally other deciduous hardwoods; rarely on conifers.

-Mainly summer and autumn in Britain and Ireland, but some fruitbodies can often be found throughout the year.
+Mainly summer and autumn, but some fruitbodies can often be found throughout the year.

-There are several other reddish Nectria species and they are difficult to separate using macroscopic characters alone; however, in Britain and Ireland Nectria cinnabarina is the most common of the group.
+There are several other reddish Nectria species and they are difficult to separate using macroscopic characters alone.

 The basionym of this species was defined when, in 1791, German mycologist and theologian Heinrich Julius Tode (1733 - 1797) described this ascomycetous fungus under the scientific name Sphaeria cinnabarina.
 It was Swedish mycologist Elias Magnus Fries who transferred this species to the Nectria genus in 1849, whereupon its currently accepted scientific name Nectria cinnabarina was established.